Clinical-Genomics/chanjo/docs/interface.rst

 1. chanjo_
 2. init_
-3. convert_
+3. load_
-4. build_
+4. link_
-5. export_
+5. calculate_
-6. annotate_
+6. db_
-7. import_
-8. `sex checker`_

 .. _chanjo:

 chanjo
 ------
-The base command which doesn't do anything on it's own.
+The base command doesn't do anything on it's own.
 However, there are a few global options accessible at this level.
-For example, to log debug information (and anything more important) to a file called ``./chanjo.log`` use this command:
+For example, to log debug information to a file called ``./chanjo.log`` use this command:

 .. code-block:: console

-  $ chanjo -vvv --log ./chanjo.log [SUBCOMMAND HERE]
+  $ chanjo -v --log ./chanjo.log [SUBCOMMAND HERE]

+This is also where you can define what database to connect to using the ``-d/--database`` option.
+Chanjo will otherwise use the database defined in the config.
 To learn more about the global Chanjo options, run ``chanjo --help``.

 .. _init:

 chanjo init
 -----------
-This command doesn't actually do any computations but rather walks you through the setup of a Chanjo config file.
-With this in place you won't have to worry about missing to specify default options on the command line.
-You could for example set which type of SQL database to use or which institute you belong to.
+Walks you through the setup of a Chanjo config file and optionally initialized a new database.
+With a config you won't have to worry about missing to specify default options on the command line.

-The format of the config is ``.toml``.
+The format of the config is ``.yaml``.

 .. code-block:: console